MatthiasElectronic/AWG_DHO8-900/README.md

 A firmware update AFTER changing the vendor.bin, followed by a recalibration helps.
 I assume that the FPGA fimware is changed during a firmware update in dependency of the vendor.bin.

 **Hardware version resistors**
-The hardware version configuration resistors possibly have to be changed.
+The hardware version configuration resistors on DHO800 series oscilloscopes possibly have to be changed to the DHO900 series.
 To change the hardware version to a DHO900, one resistor on the bottom of the PCB has to be moved.
 DHO800 has hardware version 12 (0b1100), DHO900 has hardware version 8 (0b1000).
 https://www.eevblog.com/forum/testgear/hacking-the-rigol-dho800900-scope/msg5389958/#msg5389958